joao13soares/PJA1_Beta_Master/README.md

 Perpetua Insanus game made in Unity, as a project for the Project I university course.

-The goal of this project was to develop a full Unity game.
+The goal of this project was to develop a full Unity game, along with AI also developed by us.
 We decided to implement a Survival Horror game where you play as John Lambert.
 You are trapped in a mental asylum and must explore and use everything that you can find, in order to escape and survive.

 This was a university group project made by: